 The new building was finally used for the first time on 17th August 2001 and was officially opened by The Right Reverend Michael Langrish Bishop of Exeter on 6th December 2001.

-The weekly Club meeting is held on Wednesday afternoons.
-Activities include either a speaker, a demonstration, a slide show, a quiz, musical entertainment or some other kind of entertainment.
-A charge of £1.50 is made to include tea and biscuits.
-Occasional outings and lunches are also held.
+The weekly Club meeting was held on Wednesday afternoons.
+Activities included either a speaker, a demonstration, a slide show, a quiz, musical entertainment or some other kind of entertainment.
+A charge of £1.50 was made to include tea and biscuits.
+Occasional outings and lunches were also held.

-The Centre is also used by the Club on Monday afternoons for Bingo.
-Non-members are welcome to attend.
+The Centre was also used by the Club on Monday afternoons for Bingo.
+Non-members were welcome to attend.

-A limited amount of transport is available to and from the Centre each Wednesday through the services of Dawlish Disability Transport.
+A limited amount of transport was available to and from the Centre each Wednesday through the services of Dawlish Disability Transport.

-Non-members and visitors are most welcome to attend these events which begin at 2.30 p.m.
-The current annual subscription as from 2015 is £6.00 per annum payable on 1st July.
-Associate members under the age of 60 are also welcome and pay the same membership fee.
+Non-members and visitors were most welcome to attend these events which began at 2.30 p.m.
+The annual subscription from 2015 was £6.00 per annum payable on 1st July.
+Associate members under the age of 60 were also welcome and paid the same membership fee.

 In January 2017 following many incidents of vandalism and damage to the property, ownership was passed to Dawlish Town Council and the building was renamed THE RIVERSIDE CENTRE.
-The activities of the club – now renamed THE CENTRE CLUB – will continue as before.
-For further information contact secretary Liz Wedlake – 01626 863679 or email email@example.com
+The activities of the club – now renamed THE CENTRE CLUB – continued as before.

-The Centre is available for hire and is regularly used by several local organisations.
+The Centre is still available for hire and is regularly used by several local organisations.